obvonage/deved-platform/content/blog/en/5-things-you-probably-didn’t-know-about-vonage-ai-studio.md

 ## Tip #1 - Learn how to easily Export and Import Agents

-Maybe you'd like to export your Virtual Agent after creation, keep it on your servers, or use your source control.
-Thankfully, it is straightforward to do.
+Maybe you'd like to export your Virtual Agent after creation, keep it on your servers, or import it to a different account.
+Thankfully, this is straightforward to do.
 Navigate to your **Agents**  list, click on the three dots next to the agent name and select **Export Agent**.

 ![Export Agent Option](/content/blog/5-things-you-probably-didn’t-know-about-vonage-ai-studio/export-agent.png "export-agent.png")